protocorn/volkswagen_hackathon_app/README.md

 # V2V Communication via Cloud for Passenger Safety

 Welcome to our project, focused on enhancing passenger safety through Vehicle-to-Vehicle (V2V) communication via the cloud.
 In today's dynamic world of transportation, safety and security remain paramount concerns.
 To address these challenges, we've developed a comprehensive solution leveraging V2V communication and cloud technology to create a safer and more secure environment for passengers and road users.
+Note: This prototypes's git repository consist of 3 branches, App for users, dashboard and a glimpse of centralized cloud

 ## Key Use Cases
 ### 1. Real-time Weather Alerts